 [Heading inserted in Gazette 29 Jun 2001 p.
 3224.]

-1. Term used in this Schedule
+1. Term used: relevant general valuation

 In this Schedule —

 relevant general valuation, in relation to a charge in respect of land, means the last general valuation under the Valuation of Land Act 1978 pursuant to which a value was assigned to that land and that —